Installation

 To use a custom config file, you must setup the volumes in docker-compose file correctly to map your config file (authcore.toml) to /app/conf as shown in the example docker-compose.yml.

 For security, you MUST setup different variable in authcore.toml.
-Refer to the section for more details.
+Refer to the configuration section for more details.

 Deploying to Kubernetes using Helm